gravitational/teleport/rfd/0078-login-rules.md

 // LoginRule is a resource to configure rules and logic which should run during
 // Teleport user login.
 message LoginRule {
+  // Name is the name of this login rule.
+It must be unique within the cluster. string name = 1;

-  // kind is a resource kind
+  // Version is the resource version of this login rule.
+Initially "v1" is
-  string kind = 1;
-  // sub_kind is an optional resource sub kind, used in some resources string sub_kind = 2;
+  // supported.
-  // version is a resource version string version = 3;
+  string version = 2;
-  // metadata is resource metadata types.Metadata metadata = 4;
-  // spec is the login rule specification LoginRuleSpec spec = 5;
-}

-// LoginRuleSpec is a login rule specification. message LoginRuleSpec {
-  // priority is the priority of the login rule relative to other login rules
+  // Priority is the priority of the login rule relative to other login rules
   // in the same cluster.
 Login rules with a lower numbered priority will be
   // evaluated first.
-  int32 priority = 1;
+  int32 priority = 3;

-  // traits_map is a map of trait keys to lists of predicate expressions which
+  // TraitsMap is a map of trait keys to lists of predicate expressions which
-  // should evaluate to the desired values for that trait. map<string, wrappers.StringValues> traits_map = 2;
+  // should evaluate to the desired values for that trait. map<string, wrappers.StringValues> traits_map = 4;

-  // traits_expression is a predicate expression which should return the
+  // TraitsExpression is a predicate expression which should return the
-  // desired traits for the user upon login. string traits_expression = 3;
+  // desired traits for the user upon login. string traits_expression = 5;
 }
 ```